 The bill, S.B.
-No. 833, amends Section 1366.005 of the Insurance Code to update the conditions under which health benefit plans are required to cover in vitro fertilization (IVF) procedures.
+No. 833, amends Section 1366.005 of the Insurance Code to update the conditions under which health benefit plans must cover in vitro fertilization (IVF) procedures.
 Key changes include the removal of the requirement that fertilization must only occur with the sperm of the patient's spouse, allowing for broader eligibility.
-Additionally, the bill reduces the required duration of infertility from five years to three years, while still maintaining specific conditions related to infertility causes, such as endometriosis and blockage of fallopian tubes.
+Additionally, the bill reduces the required duration of infertility from five years to three years and clarifies that either the patient or their spouse must have a history of infertility.
+The bill also maintains the requirement that patients must have attempted less costly infertility treatments before qualifying for IVF coverage and that procedures must be performed at accredited medical facilities.

 Statutes affected: